Neuroscience Services at NYU Winthrop Hospital

 Neuroradiologists use interventional techniques to "see" clots in the brain.
 By introducing clot-reducing drugs through the same catheter that permits visualization of the area, they are often able to dissolve the clot.

 Neuroradiologists use advanced imaging equipment to diagnose and evaluate aneurysms and arterial venous malformations (AVMs) in the brain.
 Together with neurosurgeons, they assess treatment options, which may include non-surgical interventions or more traditional surgical treatment.

 Ultrafast CT Scanning & Magnetic Resonance Imaging (MRI)

-At Winthrop, we offer the most current versions of CT and MRI diagnostic techniques, enabling the most rapid diagnosis.
-Our other state-of-the-art diagnostic techniques include SPECT scans, a nuclear medicine scan that demonstrates brain metabolism; carotid ultrasound, which provides information about the carotid artery; transesophageal ultrasound, which provides valuable information about heart function; magnetic resonance angiography, which provides images of blood vessels inside the brain without the need to inject radioactive agents; and CT angiography.
+At NYU Winthrop, we offer the most current versions of CT and MRI diagnostic techniques, enabling the most rapid diagnosis.
+Our other state-of-the-art diagnostic techniques include SPECT scans, a nuclear medicine scan that demonstrates brain metabolism; carotid ultrasound, which provides information about the carotid artery; transesophageal ultrasound, which provides valuable information about heart function; magnetic resonance and angiography which provides images of blood vessels inside the brain without the need to inject radioactive agents; and CCTA (Coronary Computed Tomography Angiography).

 Positron Emission Tomography (PET) scanning is a highly sophisticated technique that provides valuable information about organ function and structure.
 PET scans can image blood flow, assess brain function, and detect and stage tumors.
 They are useful in evaluating movement disorders such as Parkinson's disease, as well as Alzheimer's disease.